zdne/zdne-old.org/resume.md

 Educational sites and publications:

-- **[How to build an API][How to build an API]**— Complete walk-through for building an API project
+- **[How to build an API][How to build an API]** — Complete walk-through for building an API project

 [How to build an API]: https://apiary.io/how-to-build-api

 Tools:

 - **[Hypermedia project][Hypermedia project]** — Lowering the barrier to create and consume hypermedia systems
-- **[Fury][Fury]** —API Description infrastructure (SDK)
+- **[Fury][Fury]** — API Description parser infrastructure (SDK)

 [Hypermedia project]: https://github.com/the-hypermedia-project/
 [Fury]: https://github.com/apiaryio/fury.js

 ### Product Manager & Owner

-Designed an accessible way for everybody to describe and discuss an API.
+Designed an accessible way for everybody to describe and discuss APIs.
 Invented an approachable data modeling language to encourage the description of data.

 Created several Apiary core technologies and formats.
-This enabled Apiary to build amazing tools and facilitated the design, development and consumption of modern APIs.

 Led the product development in the areas of API design and description.
-Listened and interacted with customers.
-Coordinated API design and description product with the rest of the company.
+Coordinated API design and description product development with the rest of the company.

+Defined the term API design.
+Turned the company into the trend-setter in the API design space.
+Changed the way APIs are developed today.

 ### Project Manager & Team Lead

-Assembled and led the first distributed engineering team in Apiary working on the API description product.
-Team delivered the high-performance API description language parser that is now the backbone of Apiary SAAS infrastructure.
+Assembled and led the first fully distributed engineering team in Apiary.

+The team delivered high-performance language parser that is now the backbone of Apiary infrastructure.

 ### Product Marketing Manager

-Launched the first Apiary Social Media marketing campaign.
+Launched the first Apiary social media marketing campaign.
 Created Apiary's engagement, education, lead-generating, demand-generating and performance content.
 Founded the Apiary's marketing strategy and coordinated the marketing activities at Apiary.

-Implemented the first Apiary performance marketing campaign.
+Introduced and implemented analytics, collected and interpreted the baseline measurements.

+Grew Apiary social media fan-base over 300% in 3 months while increasing content engagement by 400% month-to-month.
+Analyzed product, audiences and user flow in the product.

 Brought new users, leads and customers to Apiary.

 ### Developer Relation

-Evangelized API design and the use of Apiary.
+Evangelized the API design and the use of Apiary.
 Helped developers to build great APIs and to understand the benefits of an upfront system design.

 Consulted in API design, development and deployment to help Apiary deploy its core product.

-### Sales Support

-Proactively contributed to close several deals with large-scale enterprise customers.

-### Customer Success
+### Sales Support & Customer Success

-Helped major global enterprises and individuals alike to succeed with their API projects.
-Listened to customer needs.
-Offered solutions and helped with the implementation.
+Assisted major global enterprises and individuals alike in succeeding with their API projects.
+Collected customer needs.
+Offered solutions and assisted with the implementation.
+Kept customers engaged and satisfied.

+Helped close several deals with large-scale enterprise customers.

 ---

 ## [Meetalexa.com][Alexa]
 _**Co-founder, Summer 2016**_

 Built the first dating bot for Facebook Messenger.
-Enabled Facebook Messenger user to discover other users from within the platform.
+Enabled Facebook Messenger users to discover each other from within the platform.

 [Alexa]: http://www.meetalexa.com/